terjirapat/MADT8101-Customer-Analytics/Workshop 2 - Customer Single View/README.md

 From the 80/20 rule, 20% of the customers represent 80% of total sales.

-Finding 20% of the customers and making them purchase again.
+Finding 20% of the customers

 <img src="https://github.com/terjirapat/MADT8101-Customer-Analytics/assets/77285026/cb9e233a-1a80-4d31-bac3-db701e3d1e3c" height="300" width="400"><br /><br />